Mitsujirō Ishii

-Mitsujirō Ishii (石井 光次郎, Ishii Mitsujirō, 18 August 1889 – 20 September 1981) was a Japanese politician, cabinet minister, and Speaker of the House of Representatives.
+Mitsujirō Ishii (石井 光次郎, Ishii Mitsujirō) was a Japanese politician who served as Speaker of the House of Representatives from 1967 to 1969 and Deputy Prime Minister from 1957 to 1958, among other cabinet positions.
+He was a faction leader and candidate for the premiership in the early Liberal Democratic Party (LDP).

+Born in Fukuoka Prefecture, Ishii had a business career in Asahi Shimbun Company before entering politics after the war.
 He was a member of the House of Representatives from 1946 to 1947 and from 1952 to 1972.
-In 1955, he played a major role in the merger of Japan’s conservative parties into the Liberal Democratic Party (LDP) and, in 1956, led a delegation to meet Taiwan's Chiang Kai-shek.
+In 1955, he played a major role in the merger of Japan's conservative parties into the LDP and, in 1956, led a delegation to meet Taiwan's Chiang Kai-shek.
 Ishii served as cabinet minister at numerous times, beginning with a stint as Minister of Commerce and Industry in 1947.
 He was Deputy Prime Minister of Japan from 1957 to 1958 and Speaker of the House of Representatives from 1967 to 1969.

 Early life

-Mitsujiro Ishii was born on August 18, 1889, in Kurume, Fukuoka.
+Mitsujiro Ishii was born on 18 August 1889, in Kurume, Fukuoka.
 Ishii was childhood friends with Shojiro Ishibashi, the founder of Bridgestone, and the two men remained close all their lives.
 Ishii went on to study at Kobe Commercial High School and afterwards at Tokyo Higher Commercial School, where he graduated in 1914.

 After graduating, Ishii was employed at the Tokyo Metropolitan Police Department and served as chief of the Traffic and Public Peace sections.
 Later he was assigned as chief of the Secretariat and Foreign Affairs sections to the Governor-General of Taiwan.
 In 1922, he joined the Asahi Shimbun and worked on the business side, rising to become senior mangaging director.
 He was a close associate of Taketora Ogata, who served as editor-in-chief and later as vice president.
 Ishii had married a daughter of the politician and industrialist Fusanosuke Kuhara.

 Ishii became a disciple of Morihei Ueshiba in 1928 and was an early supporter of Aikido.
 He was also an avid golfer.
 Golf was nearly suppressed in Japan during the war, but Ishii, who represented the golf association, convinced the authorities that golf was resurrected form of the ancient game of Dakyu.